A mathematical theory says the perfect age to get married is 26 -- here's why

 If you interview just three applicants, the authors explain, your best bet is making a decision based on the strength of the second candidate.
 If she’s better than the first, you hire her.
 If she’s not, you wait.
 If you have five applicants, you wait until the third to start judging.

 So if you’re looking for love between the ages of 18 and 40, the optimal age to start seriously considering your future husband or wife is just past your 26th birthday (37% into the 22-year span).
-Before then, you’ll probably miss out on higher-quality partners that could still come around, but after that, good options could start to become unavailable, decreasing your chances of finding a good match.
+Before then, you’ll probably miss out on higher-quality partners, but after that, good options could start to become unavailable, decreasing your chances of finding “the one.”

 In mathematics lingo, searching for a potential mate is known as an “optimal stopping problem.”
 Over 1,000 possibilities, Christian and Griffiths explain, you should pull the trigger on someone 36.81% of the way through.
 The bigger the pool of options, the closer to exactly 37% you can get.